 Source: Water Corporation WA

-Perth’s north scores high because of the Gnangara Mound aquifer.
+Perth’s north is hard because of the Gnangara Mound aquifer.
 This limestone aquifer sits under Perth’s northern suburbs.
-Water filters through limestone for years before it reaches the tap.
-Limestone releases calcium and magnesium.
+Water moves through limestone for years before it reaches the tap.
+The limestone adds calcium and magnesium.
 That is why the northern suburbs test hardest.

 Perth homeowners deal with serious limescale.
 White deposits on shower screens, taps, and kettles are common across the city.